-Good time-management skills are essential to your success.
-There is no fixed schedule of classes you must attend.
-While this flexibility can be very convenient, it also puts on you the responsibility for logging-on regularly and completing your on-line assignments.
-We have found that students who fall behind rarely manage to catch up.
+Good time-management skills are essential.
+There is no fixed schedule of classes you must attend, but while this flexibility can be very convenient, it also means having to stay on top of logons/participation and completion of assignments.
+We have observed that students who allow themselves to fall behind rarely manage to catch up.

-Almost all successful students have their own computer.
+Your own computer is a must for success.
 Herkimer College Internet Academy courses are available 24 hours a day, 7 days a week.
-If you have your own computer, you can access your course(s) when it is most convenient to you.
+If you have your own computer, you can access your courses when it is most convenient for you.
 If you must depend on the use of someone else’s computer, you are more likely to fall behind.

-All of our Internet courses ‘go live’ several days prior to the first day of classes.
+You cannot be late to enter a class.
+All of our online courses "go live" several days prior to the first day of classes.
 You should access the course as soon as possible and begin working through the initial activities.
-Students who are late to enter an on-line course are more likely to do poorly.
+Students who are late to enter an online course are less likely to be successful.

 Linda Lamb, Associate Dean of Academic Affairs